top of page

 5 to 6 Bathroom equals a 100-gallon tank size

-This is only a guide and does not guarantee you will not run out of hot water.
+This is only a guide and does not guarantee that you will not run out of hot water.

 First hour rating image.png